abeaderstadt/ml_regression_beaderstadt/peer_review.md

 *Improvement Suggestion:* It might be nice to briefly mention why other features (sex, region, children) weren’t included.
 This could really help show the reader why the features chosen were best.

 ## 3. Model Performance & Comparisons (Are the results and comparisons clearly explained?)
 The comparison between linear regression and polynomial regression (degree=3) is clear.
 Sabriya reported R², MAE, and RMSE, and she explains that the polynomial model does better because it captures nonlinear relationships.
-Her notes on scaling really helped me as a reader as I read through the modeling process.
+Also her notes on scaling really helped me as I read through the modeling process.

 | Model                 | R²     | MAE     | RMSE    |
 | --------------------- | ------ | ------- | ------- |